THE ALBUM

 Inequalities are widening, and access to the most essential of things, including water, is increasingly becoming a luxury.

-Despite the best will in the world and the well-meaning actions of many dedicated people, the human rights agenda seems to offer the promise, at best, of too little too late.
-It’s as if millions of people are being thrown a life jacket that, when worn, actually keeps their heads half-submerged under the waves.
-This song builds on a shocking image of the squalor of an Indian shantytown that sits, literally, over the “wall” from middle class multi-story apartments, each of which is adorned with an azure swimming pool sunk into a sun-bathed terrace.
+This song builds on a shocking image of the squalor of a shantytown that sits, literally, over the “wall” from middle class multi-story apartments, each of which is adorned with an azure swimming pool sunk into a sun-bathed terrace.

 11. Juggernaut